xuzhg/Document/_posts/2015-04-17-02-03-model-builder-nonconvention.md

 #### Open Complex type

-In order to build an open complex type, you should change the CLR class by adding an `IDictionary<string, object>` property, the property name doesn't matter.
+In order to build an open complex type, you should change the CLR class by adding an `IDictionary<string, object>` property, the property name can be any name.
 For example:

 {% highlight csharp %}
 public class Address
 {
     public string Country { get; set; }
     public string City { get; set; }
-    public IDictionary<string, object> Dynamics { get; set; }
+    **public IDictionary<string, object> Dynamics { get; set; }**
 }
 {% endhighlight %}

-Then you can build the open complex type as:
+Then you can build the open complex type by call `HasDynamicProperties()`:
 {% highlight csharp %}
 var address = builder.ComplexType<Address>();
 address.Property(a => a.Country);